 - All applications should be submitted through our online grants-management system, Smart Simple (https://mduk.smartsimpleuk.com/).
 If you do not have an existing profile on Smart Simple you must create one.
 If you do not work in an institution that is already listed on our system, you may need to contact us to help you create the profile. - If you wish to apply for a Muscular Dystrophy UK research grant, please be aware that the principal investigator (defined as the main researcher with overall responsibility for the application) must hold a contract that extends beyond the duration of the grant at an institution approved by Muscular Dystrophy UK.
 For this Grant Call, Muscular Dystrophy UK will only fund UKbased research although international collaboration is encouraged. - Each applicant can submit up to one application - If you currently hold a Muscular Dystrophy UK-funded project or studentship grant, you may still apply for a grant under this scheme. - We welcome applications from early-career researchers.
-Researchers should have a research degree e.g. PhD or MD OR, if an allied health professional, should have a postgraduate degree (PhD, MPhil or Masters degree) and/or demonstrate significant experience with clinical trial or other research experience suitable for conducting research and monitoring its progress. - Applicants must write this application in plain English.
+Researchers should have a research degree e.g. PhD or MD OR, if an allied health professional, should have a postgraduate degree (PhD, MPhil or Masters degree) and/or demonstrate significant experience with clinical trial or other research experience suitable for conducting research and monitoring its progress. - A single resubmission of previous MDUK grant application is allowed and should be indicated as such in the relevant field in the application form. - Applicants must write this application in plain English.
 Further guidance is available in the "The Proposal" section below.
 We understand that some elements of the research may be technical but, given the mixed nature of the committee assessing the applications, efforts must be made to make the applications comprehensible to non-scientific/non-medical committee members.